taoyongac/claude_opus_based_literature_mining_for_scientific_research/README.md

 # crawl_for_claude_opus
 Collecting material for Claude Opus by fetching 10 pages of Google search results

 1. This is a Flask service.
 To use it, you need to insert your Google API key and CSE ID into the code.
-Save the file as app.py；
+Save the file code as app.py；
 2. then run python app.py in Visual Studio Code.
 Open your browser and navigate to 127.0.0.1:5000.
 3. Enter your search keyword, and you'll get the search results.
 Copy these results into Claude Opus for further use.